EMD-Cloud/sdk/README.md

 # EMD Cloud / SDK

-> Use the capabilities of the EMD Cloud platform in your node.js application.
+> Use the capabilities of the EMD Cloud platform in your javascript application.

 ## How to use